gi-bielefeld/sans/clowm/usage.md

 ## Parameter Views

+---

-To ease the application of SANS for unexperiences users, the CloWM vesion of SANS provides a slightly different parameter handling compared to a local installation from our [git repository](https://github.com/gi-bielefeld/sans).
+To ease the application of SANS for unexperiences users, the CloWM version of SANS provides a slightly different parameter handling compared to a local installation from our [git repository](https://github.com/gi-bielefeld/sans).

 |  |||
 |:--|:--|:--|